cusicand/psf_telrisknat_2025_docs/docs/source/practicals/installation.rst

 Finally, you need to install QGIS for data visualization.
 You can download it from the official `QGIS website <https://qgis.org/en/site/forusers/download.html>`_.

-1. Make sure to download the version compatible with your operating system (Windows or Linux).
+a.
+Make sure to download the version compatible with your operating system (Windows or Linux).
-2. Make sure you install SAGA software during the QGIS installation process, as it is required for some geospatial analyses.
+b.
+Make sure you install SAGA software during the QGIS installation process, as it is required for some geospatial analyses.
 See this video for more details: `How to install QGIS with SAGA <https://www.youtube.com/watch?v=Erwg2BRLnNA>`_.